EDUCATION

 South Africa Is Not Ready for the Coming White-Collar AI Bloodbath

 A major disruption is unfolding in global white-collar employment.
 According to Anthropic CEO Dario Amodei, up to 50% of entry-level white-collar jobs could vanish in the next five years due to advances in artificial intelligence.
-As detailed in Axios’ article “Behind the Curtain: A White-Collar Bloodbath”, this isn’t science fiction; it’s a forecast from one… Continue reading South Africa Is Not Ready for the Coming White-Collar AI Bloodbath
+As detailed in Axios’ article “Behind the Curtain: A White-Collar Bloodbath”, this isn’t science fiction; it’s a forecast from one of the leading minds in the AI field.
+South Africa, already battling youth unemployment and graduate underemployment, is ill-prepared for this transformation.
+According to StatsSA,…

 Nigeria and UAE Forge Strategic Partnership to Boost Youth Digital Empowerment

 Nigeria has entered into a significant partnership with the United Arab Emirates (UAE) to equip young Nigerians with advanced digital skills, entrepreneurial training, and access to global innovation networks.
 This was reported by News Agency of Nigeria (NAN), a partner of TV BRICS.
-During a high-level visit to the UAE, Minister of Youth Development Ayodele Olawande met… Continue reading Nigeria and UAE Forge Strategic Partnership to Boost Youth Digital Empowerment
+During a high-level visit to the UAE, Minister of Youth Development Ayodele Olawande met with representatives from the Sharjah Entrepreneurship Centre to outline joint initiatives under the Nigerian Youth Academy (NiYA).
+The partnership is set to foster innovation, increase…

 Ethiopia and China Expand Vocational Training Partnership

 Ethiopia is accelerating its efforts to build a skilled technical workforce through a growing partnership with China in vocational education.
 This is reported by Fana Media Corporation (FMC), a partner of TV BRICS.
-A key milestone is the launch of the “Chinese + Vocational Skills” programme at the Federal Technical and Vocational Training Institute (FTVTI)… Continue reading Ethiopia and China Expand Vocational Training Partnership
+A key milestone is the launch of the “Chinese + Vocational Skills” programme at the Federal Technical and Vocational Training Institute (FTVTI) in Addis Ababa.
+This initiative combines international expertise with local priorities, aiming to equip Ethiopian youth with hands-on skills essential for industrial transformation and long-term…

 Brazil Proposes Priorities for Professional Education in BRICS Countries